mikro-orm/mikro-orm/docs/docs/installation.md

 const orm = await MikroORM.init(config);
 ```

-> You can also use different names for this file, simply rename it in the `configPaths` array
+> We can also use different names for this file, simply rename it in the `configPaths` array
-> your in `package.json`.
-You can also use `MIKRO_ORM_CLI` environment variable with the path
+> our in `package.json`.
+We can also use `MIKRO_ORM_CLI` environment variable with the path
 > to override `configPaths` value.

-Now you should be able to start using the CLI.
+Now we should be able to start using the CLI.
 All available commands are listed in the CLI help:

 ```sh
 Usage: mikro-orm <command> [options]